davidensinger/davidensinger.github.io/app/_posts/2013-05-14-getting-started-with-sublime-text-2.md

 {% endhighlight %}

 ## Other Resources
-There are a multitude of resources available to users of Sublime Text 2.
+There are a multitude of resources available to users of Sublime Text.
 Here are some good ones to read through:

 - [Official Documentation](http://www.sublimetext.com/docs/2/)
 - [Unofficial Documentation](http://docs.sublimetext.info/en/latest/index.html)